-You may also look into other potato recipes like Aloo Jeera (Cumin Potato) if you are searching more potato recipes.
+You may also look into other potato recipes like Aloo Jeera (Cumin Potato) if you are searching for more potato recipes.

 How this pan-fried potato wedge-Indian style recipe can be your favorite